 The Company is exposed to various financial instrument risks and assesses the impact and likelihood of this exposure.
-These risks include liquidity risk, credit risk, foreign exchange risk, and interest rate risk.
-Where material these risks are reviewed and monitored by the Board of Directors.
+These risks include liquidity risk, credit risk, interest rate risk and foreign exchange risk.
+These risks are regularly reviewed and monitored by the Board of Directors.